leomotors/cocoa-discord/apps/docs/src/modules/cli.md

 # CLI

-The Cocoa Discord Utils provides you a CLI to help generating a command template so you can focus on writing the logic
+The Cocoa Discord provides you a CLI to help generating a command template so you can focus on writing the logic